 I would like to introduce the new tool, which goal is to extract the ephemeris data from the Astropixels.com service.
 Before I start to describe the major features of my program I would express a big thanks to Fred Espenak the author of this platform.

 Fred Espenak is already a retired American astrophysicist, whom we owe especially all the solar and lunar eclipse calculations.
 Moreover, as you might have noticed, the eclipse realm is not the only one, which this person has been dealing with.
 Fred Espenak’s calculations cover also the ephemeris of the Solar System bodies (Sun, Moon, and planets) as well as some of the circumstances of Earth’s and lunar orbit.
 The computation based on the Astropixels.com website seems to be the most detailed and the most achievable on the web.
 They are displayed in a simple way, so everyone is capable to read them, find the needed stuff, and copy.
 This is what my tool is about.

 The “Astropixels” tool takes care of the most important ephemeris data provided in the Astropixels.com service and prepares them for further usage in Excel.

 The tool is able to recognize the type of our data automatically.
 You don’t need to worry about it at all.
-Since the computations are provided, you can either see the new button populated, which is dedicated for a certain type of ephemeris (Solar System, Sun, Moon) or just simply a completed table.
+Since the computations are provided, you can either see the new button populated, which is dedicated to a certain type of ephemeris (Solar System, Sun, Moon), or just simply a completed table.